 3. Tenure and promotion.
 The purpose of collegial review in the tenure/promotion (T/P) process is to determine whether or not an individual faculty member merits tenure or promotion.
 Each faculty member presents a dossier describing how he/she has met department criteria for tenure or promotion.
 Tenure and promotion are based, in significant part, on a cumulative record of performance.

 4. Post-tenure review.
-The purpose of post-tenure review (PTR) is to determine the extent to which tenured faculty members have exceeded, met, or not met the department criteria for teaching, service, and scholarly/creative contributions in the five years since the last TPR/PTR action.
+The purpose of post-tenure review (PTR) is to support continuing faculty development, to promote faculty vitality, and to encourage excellence among tenured faculty.
+Each faculty member presents material for review that includes the four most recent annual faculty evaluation summary statements and the most recent set of directional goals.
+Evaluation committees, department heads, and deans assess the extent to which tenured faculty members have exceeded, met, or not met the department post-tenure review criteria in the five years since the last TPR/PTR action.